Methylmalonic Acid (Urine)

 higher risk for a B-12 deficiency.
 If you are pregnant and are a vegetarian, you may

 want to take a B-12 supplement.
-This is especially important if you plan to exclusively
+This is important if you plan to breastfeed your baby.

-breastfeed your baby.
-Otherwise, your child may also be especially susceptible to
+Otherwise, your child may also be more likely to have a B-12 deficiency.

 Why do I need this test?